Transparency First

 🚫 Wrong order

 You apply for Blue Cash Preferred first.
-You earn the Preferred bonus, but you are now permanently ineligible for the Blue Cash Everyday bonus.
+You earn the Preferred bonus, but you are now likely permanently ineligible for the Blue Cash Everyday bonus.

 🏨